 U.S. Courts of Appeals, DC, First, Fourth, Ninth, Tenth, and Eleventh Circuits

-MONICA MILLER focuses her practice primarily on representing plaintiffs in antitrust, securities cases consumer protection and whistleblower cases.
-She has over twenty years’ experience in complex litigation.
+MONICA MILLER joined CGL in 2008, and focuses her practice on representing plaintiffs in securities, antitrust, consumer protection and whistleblower cases.
+She has over twenty-five years’ experience in complex litigation.

-Ms. Miller is part of a team of lawyers representing hospitals in actions brought, in state and federal courts across the country, against opioid manufacturers and distributors arising out of the ongoing opioid crisis.
+Miller is part of a team of lawyers representing hospitals in actions brought, in state and federal courts across the country, against opioid manufacturers and distributors arising out of the ongoing opioid crisis.
+The team recently obtained an order denying (in principal part) motions to dismiss the bellwether hospital case pending in the federal multidistrict litigation styled In re National Prescription Opiate Litigation (N.D.
+Ohio), and has been similarly successful in sustaining hospital claims in state courts in West Virginia and Arizona.

-Mr. Cuneo and Ms. Miller recently represented documentary filmmaker Len Morris (director of Stolen Childhoods, an award-winning documentary about child labor) in an ERISA action concerning eligibility for pension and health benefits with the pension and health plans associated with the Directors’ Guild of America.
-Morris v.
-Directors Guild of America – Producer Health Plan (D. Mass.
-2014).
+Cuneo and Ms. Miller represented documentary filmmaker Len Morris (director of Stolen Childhoods, an award-winning documentary about child labor) in an ERISA action concerning eligibility for pension and health benefits with the pension and health plans associated with the Directors’ Guild of America.
 The case raised questions of plan interpretation particularly relevant to directors engaged in nonprofit and public interest film making.
-The matter was resolved with a confidential settlement.
+The matter was resolved favorably with a confidential settlement.

-Mr. Cuneo and Ms. Miller also recently represented the trustee of the estate of famed humorist Arthur Buchwald in a dispute with Citibank, N.A., Buchwald v.
-Citibank, N.A.
-(D.D.C.
-2014), in which the estate alleged that Citibank’s negligence permitted rogue financial advisor Kenneth Starr to embezzle funds from the estate through the establishment of an unauthorized line of credit.
+Cuneo and Ms. Miller also recently represented the trustee of the estate of famed humorist Art Buchwald in a dispute with Citibank, N.A., in which the estate alleged that Citibank’s negligence permitted a notorious rogue financial advisor to embezzle funds from the estate through the establishment of an unauthorized line of credit.
 The matter was resolved with a confidential settlement.

 Prior to joining CGL, Ms. Miller served as a law clerk to the Honorable Edith Brown Clement, U.S. District Judge for the Eastern District of Louisiana (1991-1993), and then practiced at a major class action firm in Boston (1994-1999), and as a solo practitioner (1999-2008), with her practice focused on shareholder litigation and other securities-related litigation.